You can award loyalty points to your customers and there are essentially 4 ways to award loyalty points:

 Please note: This only applies to any new products that are added to the subcategory, it won’t change any products that are already within that subcategory.
-Also, you can only award bonus points to a subcategory, not a category.
-More information about product categories and subcategories can be found here.
+Please refer to the Creating Product Categories and Subcategories help article for more information about product categories and subcategories.

 Other Ways To Award Points

 You can award loyalty points via the Loyalty Points tab on the Edit Product window.